 Naturally, the end of an era and a move across town have brought a small level of chaos to the space; fascinating odds and ends have surfaced from the moving preparations, odd props and pieces of costumes from photoshoots past.
 The studio is equal parts fascinating and welcoming; crisp, white walls, high ceilings and an abundance of natural light tower over an inspiration wall made up of personal mementos, art achievements, and inspirational clippings.

-Dina and her team independently produce large-scale photographic human studies that break down the divide between reality and fantasy.
-Her work is striking, shocking, thought provoking and humorous.
+Goldstein and her team independently produce large-scale photographic human studies that break down the divide between reality and fantasy.
+Her work is stirring, thought-provoking and humorous.
 The level of detail and planning that goes into each artwork is evident, captivating the viewer.
 On display are various framed works from different series, Fallen Princesses, In the Dollhouse and Gods of Surburbia, along with a wall of characters from her early series titled Trackrecord.

 Curled up on the sofa, hard at work is studio dog, Taco.
-Amidst a spread of photography, we devour sweet treats and discuss, amongst other things, Dina’s successful career and the changing face of Vancouver City.
-We’re treated to sneak preview of her much anticipated new series Modern Girl to be debuted and exhibited in Paris.
+Amidst a spread of photography, we devour sweet treats and discuss, among other things, Goldstein’s successful career and the changing face of Vancouver.
+We also were privileged to a sneak preview of her much anticipated new series Modern Girl to be debuted and exhibited in Paris.